Seniors Online logo

 The networks include a range of representatives.
 This includes community groups, organisations or businesses that work with, or provide services to, older people and others.

 The EAPN toolkitExternal Link is a practical resource to support and strengthen the role of EAPNs working to drive social change at a local level.
-The guide supports professionals to build sector capacity to undertake primary prevention of elder abuse and drive greater impact across Victoria.
+The guide supports professionals to build sector capability to undertake primary prevention of elder abuse and drive greater impact across Victoria.

 More information